carloskaustin/Gun-Violence-In-US-Cities/README.md

 ## 📈 Results

-- Cities such as Chicago, Baltimore, and Houston consistently ranked highest in total murders.
+- The analysis identified Chicago, Baltimore, Houston, Philadelphia, and New Orleans as the top five U.S. cities with the highest murder counts in this timeframe

-- Yearly trends showed fluctuations across time
+- Chicago remained the deadliest city, peaking in 2016–2017, while Baltimore surged to second.
+St. Louis rose steadily, Philadelphia and Houston fluctuated with slight increases, and New Orleans was the only city to show a modest decline.
+-
 ## 📂 Repository Structure
-- US Murders.ipynb   # Jupyter Notebook with code, analysis, and plots
+- US Murders.ipynb: Jupyter Notebook with code, analysis, and plots
-- README.md        # Project overview (this file)
+- README.md: roject overview (this file)